-Aviation was the first industry to collectively commit to reducing emissions, with a clear path to achieving its goals.
-CFM proactively contributes to the sustainable development of aviation.
+Aviation was the first industry to collectively commit to reducing emissions, with a clear path to achieving this goal.
+As part of this industry, CFM is committed to proactively contributing to the sustainable development of aviation.

-Safran is one of the founders and leaders of Clean Sky, Europe’s largest research program.
-Clean Sky is developing innovative, cutting-edge technology aimed at reducing aircraft CO2, gas emissions, and noise levels.
-GE’s Avio Aero also contributed to Clean Sky, providing engine modules integrated by Safran in a successful demonstrator engine test in 2017.
+Safran is one of the founders and leaders of Europe's Clean Sky Program, an industry-wide research program that is developing innovative, cutting-edge technologies aimed at reducing aircraft CO2 emissions, and noise levels.
+GE’s Avio Aero has also been part of Clean Sky, providing engine modules that Safran integrated into a successful open rotor demonstrator engine test in 2017.

-In the past decade, GE has been part of both phases of the Continuous Lower Energy, Emissions and Noise (CLEEN) Program, in collaboration with the U.S, Federal Aviation Administration and National Aeronautics & Space Administration.
-CLEEN projects develop technologies that will reduce noise, emissions, and fuel burn and enable the aviation industry to expedite integration of these technologies into current and future aircraft.
+In the past decade, GE has been part of both phases of the Continuous Lower Energy, Emissions, and Noise (CLEEN) Program, in collaboration with the U.S, Federal Aviation Administration (FAA) and National Aeronautics & Space Administration (NASA).
+CLEEN projects develop technologies that will reduce noise and emissions while improving fuel efficiency, enabling the industry to expedite integration of these technologies into current and future engines and aircraft.

 The goal of carbon-neutral aviation calls for proactive, globally cohesive public policies.
-CFM is working closely with the entire industry to ensure that we achieve this objective together.
+CFM is working closely with the entire industry to ensure that this objective can be achieved together.

-Reducing fuel consumption is the number-one way to cut CO2 emissions.
-From its very beginnings, CFM products have reduced carbon emissions by 40% to date.
-Today, we are actively investing in innovative new technologies that will bring even further reductions in the future.
-More than 50% of our research and development investment goes toward meeting this goal.
+Reducing fuel consumption is the number-one way to reduce CO2 emissions.
+From its very beginnings, CFM products have reduced carbon emissions by 40 percent ** to date.
+Today, CFM is actively investing in innovative new technologies that will bring substantial reductions for future products.
+More than 50 percent of our research and development investment goes toward meeting this goal.

-Design and develop new technologies with a focus on continuously improving engine efficiency and reducing CO2 emissions.The next generation of CFM engines will deliver up to a 20% improvement in both compared to today's LEAP engine family.
+Design and develop new technologies with a focus on continuously improving engine efficiency and reducing CO2 emissions.The next generation of CFM engines will deliver up to a 20 percent improvement in both compared to today's most efficient engines.

 Support the commercial availability of Sustainable Aviation Fuel (SAF) and ensure that future engines are compatible with 100 percent SAF integration.
 The company began testing SAF in 2006.
-Since then, customers have conducted more than 300,000 flights powered by sustainable fuels.
+Since 2016, airlines worldwide have conducted more than 400,000 flights powered by sustainable fuels.